crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/BehavioralAnalysis/_clutter/EndUserSerialAccess.md

 ### Screen (Linux)

 [Screen](https://www.gnu.org/software/screen/) is probably the best all in one solution that you could use for Serial Communications.
-I don't often use it because it can conflict with my `tmux` configuration in weird way, but if you aren't a power linux shell user this is likely a good place for you to start. `screen` has the ability to save your session if you lose your network connection or accidentally close a terminal window.
-Screen is also transfer sessions from one connection to another if you wanted to move from say a laptop to another machine (given the UART connection remains stable).
+I don't often use it because it can conflict with my `tmux` configuration in weird ways, but if you aren't a power linux shell user this is likely a good place for you to start. `screen` has the ability to save your session if you lose your network connection or accidentally close a terminal window.
+Screen can also transfer sessions from one connection to another if you wanted to move from say a laptop to another machine (given the UART connection remains stable).

 <!-- TODO: Show some screen basics -->